-- For certain complex medical conditions, benefits are only available under this section if there is no network care available under other provisions of this policy for the complex medical condition. - For certain other complex medical conditions, even if network care is available under other provisions of this policy, benefits under this policy for the treatment of the complex medical condition are only available under this section.
-If you choose not to obtain care from a designated facility, benefits are not available under this policy for treatment of that complex medical condition.
+For certain complex medical conditions, even if network care is available under other provisions of this Policy, benefits under this Policy for the treatment of the complex medical condition are only available under this section.
+If you choose not to obtain care from a designated facility, benefits are not available under this Policy for treatment of that complex medical condition.